jmukes97/ALFF/README.md

 # ALFF
 Apex Legends Friend Finder.
-As or right now there is a fully functional registration and login system. to run you need pyhton3 installed along with pip3. use pip3 to install django then run:
+As of right now there is a fully functional registration and login system.
+To run you need pyhton3 installed along with pip3.
+Use pip3 to install django then run:
+'''

-'python3 manage.py runserver'
+python3 manage.py runserver
+'''
 The current version of the project is being hosted at

 http://52.15.54.193/